XRPLF/xrpl-dev-portal/content/_code-samples/airgapped-wallet/py/README.md

 Scan the QR code using the phone and transmit it to Machine 2, which will then be sending it to a rippled node.

-You could use Discord, Whatsapp or even e-mail the signed transaction blob to yourself in order for you to receive the signed transaction blob in Machine 2.
+You can send a message to yourself using Discord, WhatsApp or even e-mail, then open up the message using Machine 2 to receive the signed transaction blob.